 We take these applications head-on from our Minnesota facility, where we design and produce these brakes for manufacturers in North America.
 We understand that every robotic application has different requirements, so if we have to stray from our cataloged product to tailor and customize a brake to meet a customer’s requirements, we can do so.

-Some of the main application brake specifications and requirements are:
+Some of the main application brake specifications and requirements for robotic applications are:

 - Small size (diameter)